stratum/testvectors-runner/README.md

 Build status (master): [![CircleCI](https://circleci.com/gh/opennetworkinglab/testvectors-runner/tree/master.svg?style=svg&circle-token=73bcc1fad5ddc6b34aede6a16f4b6bedc0630fc2)](https://circleci.com/gh/opennetworkinglab/testvectors-runner/tree/master)

-testvectors-runner works with various switch targets including hardware switches with Tofino/Tomahawk and bmv2 software switches.
-To get started, you'll first need to get a hardware or software switch running Stratum as Switch Under Test (SUT) and have corresponding Test Vectors downloaded or created on your own.
-Then you could either directly run a one-line command which downloads and runs a pre-built testvectors-runner docker image and executes specified Test Vectors against SUT, or make changes to the source code and build and run your own version of testvectors-runner.
-Check the following sections for detailed steps.
+`testvectors-runner` works with various switch targets that expose P4Runtime and gNMI, including [Stratum switches](https://github.com/stratum/stratum).
+To get started, you'll need Switch Under Test (SUT) and set of corresponding Test Vectors.

-## Get a Stratum Enabled Switch
+## Start a Stratum Switch

-Currently Stratum supports Barefoot Tofino and Broadcom Tomahawk devices, as well as the bmv2 software switch.
-Check [Stratum Project](https://github.com/stratum/stratum) for details of how to get Stratum running on supported devices.

-We also provide a docker image which deploys the bmv2 software switch inside a docker container.
-To start `stratum-bmv2` switch with two dataplane ports for testing simply run:
+To start Stratum's behavioral model software switch (`stratum-bmv2`) in a Docker container for testing, run:
 ```bash
 make bmv2
 ```

-> Note: `bmv2` container runs on `host` network and creates two veth pairs on host machine which are used for testing data plane scenarios.
+> Note: The `bmv2` container runs on the `host` network and creates two veth pairs on host machine which are used for testing data plane scenarios.

+To start Stratum on hardware switches, including devices with Barefoot Tofino and Broadcom Tomahawk, visit the [Stratum Project repo](https://github.com/stratum/stratum) for details of how to get Stratum running on supported devices.

 ## Get Test Vectors